Prevent Urinary Tract Infections

 The doctor will want a urine specimen for a culture before treating you with an antibiotic to make sure he is prescribing the right medication.
-If you are a women who gets these infections frequently he probably would begin treatment immediately.
-You can buy Pyridium over the counter and keep on hand to treat the painful spasms that accompany these infections.
-This medication doesn’t treat the infection.
+If you are a women who gets these infections frequently, the doctor will probably begin treatment immediately.
+You can aalso buy Pyridium over the counter and keep on hand to treat the painful spasms that accompany these infections.
+Remember, this medication doesn’t treat the infection.

-Women who get frequent infections quite often keep a 3 day supply of antibiotics in their home so they can start immediate treatment at the first sign of infection.
-There are some women who have to take a singe daily dose of an antibiotic to prevent the infection.
+Women who get frequent infections quite often keep a 3 day supply of antibiotics in their home, so they can start immediate treatment at the first sign of infection.
+There are some women who have to take a singe daily dose of an antibiotic to prevent this infection.

 Common Cause of Bladder Infection

 The most common cause of UTI’s happen due to bacteria from the bowel that live on the skin near the rectum or in the vagina, which can spread and enter the urinary tract through the urethra.
 Once bacteria enter the urethra, they travel toward the bladder causing the infection.

 Sexual intercourse is a common cause of urinary tract infections, because the female anatomy can make women more prone to urinary tract infections.